Globally convergent homotopies for discrete-time optimal control: Globally convergent homotopies: Discrete-time optimal control

-For path planning problems it is typical that the obstacles are nonconvex in the state $x_k$, but that the target set and control constraints are convex in $x_k$ and $u_k$, respectively.
-Thus, a sensible approach for the first step is to introduce the homotopy parameter such that it shrinks the obstacles to points when $\lambda = 0$, and grows them, to their original size, as $\lambda$ increases.
+For path planning problems it is typical that the obstacles are nonconvex in the state, $x_k$, but that the target set and control constraints are convex in $x_k$ and $u_k$, respectively.
+Thus, a sensible approach for the first step is to introduce $\lambda$ such that it shrinks the obstacles to points when $\lambda = 0$, and grows them, to their original sizes, as $\lambda$ increases.
+For linear dynamics, that is, $f(x_k,u_k) = Ax_k + Bu_k$, with $A_k\in\mbbR^{n\times n}$, $B_k\in\mbbR^{n\times m}$, $A_k \neq 0$ and $B_k\neq 0$, a constraint that is convex (resp. nonconvex) in the state remains convex (resp. nonconvex) when expressed as a function of the input sequence, $\boldu$.
+Thus, identifying $\mathbb{I}_{nc}$ in (A2) is easy in this special case.

-Recall from Subsection~\ref{subsec:OCP_to_NLP} that for linear systems a function that is convex in $x_k$ remains convex with respect to $\boldu$, so $\mathbb{I}_{nc}$ and $\mathbb{I}_c$ can easily be identified.
-Moreover, again for the linear case, if the initial $\boldu^0$ is chosen such that the final state $x_N$ is located in a convex target set's interior (or if one is willing to relax the convex target set by some small $\epsilon > 0$), then Assumption (A2) holds by continuity of the mapping $(N, x^0, \boldu) \mapsto \Phi(N; x^0, \boldu)$.